 Profound believes that, based on the Company's TACT clinical data and additional studies conducted in the EU, physicians may elect to use TULSA-PRO® to ablate benign or malignant prostate tissue in patients with a variety of prostate diseases.
 Prostate diseases include prostate cancer and benign prostatic hyperplasia ("BPH").
 Prostate cancer is one of the most common types of cancer affecting men.
-The annual incidence of newly diagnosed cases in 2021 is estimated to reach 248,530 in the United States according to the American Cancer Society and in 2018 there were approximately 450,000 newly diagnosed cases of prostate cancer in Europe, according to the International Agency for Research on Cancer.
-The American Cancer Society further estimates that there are currently 5.8 million men living with prostate cancer in these two geographic regions.
-Although ten-year survival outcomes for prostate cancer remain favorable, it is still one of most common causes of cancer deaths among men.
-BPH is a histologic diagnosis that refers to the proliferation of smooth muscle and epithelial cells within the prostatic transition zone.
-According to the American Urological Association, BPH is nearly ubiquitous in the aging male population with worldwide autopsy proven histological prevalence increases starting at ages 40 to 45 years, reaching 60% at age 60 and 80% at age 80.
+The annual incidence of newly diagnosed cases in 2022 is estimated to reach 268,490 in the United States according to the American

-Management's Discussion and Analysis For the years ended December 31, 2021 and 2020 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2022 and 2021 In USD\$ (000s)